Firms To Watch: Public international law

 Work highlights

-• Representing the Republic of Chile in a $200m-plus ICSID claim filed under the Chile-Colombia FTA, and concerning the largest electricity transmission project in Chile’s history.
+• Representing the Republic of Chile in a $200m-plus ICSID claim, which was filed under the Chile-Colombia FTA and concerned a large electricity transmission project.

-• Counsel to Eni in a high-stakes ICSID arbitration against the Federal Government of Nigeria, concerning an oil prospecting licence that has been the subject of criminal proceedings and significant publicity.
+• Acted for Eni in a high-stakes ICSID arbitration against the Federal Government of Nigeria, which concerned an oil prospecting licence that was the subject of criminal proceedings and significant publicity.

-• Acting for Sacyr in a $1bn-plus dispute involving claims brought under the Spain-Panama BIT by a contractor for the Panama Canal Third Set of Locks Project.
+• Acting for Sacyr in a $1bn-plus dispute, relating to claims brought under the Spain-Panama BIT by a contractor for the Panama Canal Third Set of Locks Project.

 Withers LLP